-- 49. ASA 200 requires the auditor to plan and perform an audit exercising professional judgement, and with an attitude of professional scepticism. - Professional judgement emanates typically from the auditor's expertise, experience, knowledge and training.
+49.50.
+ASA 200 requires the auditor to plan and perform an audit exercising professional judgement, and with an attitude of professional scepticism.

+- Professional judgement emanates typically from the auditor's expertise, experience, knowledge and training.
 When exercising professional judgement, the auditor maintains independence and objectivity and adopts an attitude of professional scepticism in order to achieve the audit objectives. - Professional scepticism requires the auditor to maintain a questioning mind as to the validity of audit evidence presented and representations of the trustees.
-The auditor remains alert to contradictory information or information that brings into question the validity of the evidence presented.
+The auditor remains alert to contradictory information or information that brings into question the validity of the evidence presented. - In exercising professional judgement, with an attitude of professional scepticism, . auditors independently evaluate the quality of audit evidence collated throughout the course of the engagement.